AlibabaCloudDocs/waf/intl.en-US/FAQ/WAF FAQ.md

 For service combination with Anti-DDoS or CDN, WAF’s CNAME must be entered as the origin for Anti-DDoS or CDN.
 This action turns the traffic towards WAF after it goes through Anti-DDoS or CDN.
 WAF then returns the traffic to the origin.

-For more information, see [Use Anti-DDoS Pro with WAF](../../../../../reseller.en-US/User Guide/Access WAF/Deploy WAF and Anti-DDoS Pro together.md#) and [Use CDN with WAF](../../../../../reseller.en-US/User Guide/Access WAF/Deploy WAF and CDN together.md#).
+For more information, see [Use Anti-DDoS Pro with WAF](../../../../../reseller.en-US/User Guide/Implementation/Deploy WAF and Anti-DDoS Pro together.md#) and [Use CDN with WAF](../../../../../reseller.en-US/User Guide/Implementation/Deploy WAF and CDN together.md#).

 ## Can WAF protect IP addresses of multiple origins under one domain name? {#section_cgb_j5k_q2b .section}

 Yes.
-An individual domain protection can hold up to 20 origin IPs.
+Individual domain protection can hold up to 20 origin IPs.
 These IPs are separated with commas.
 If multiple origins are added to one domain, WAF loads balance requests based on the round-robin method, and performs health checks for all the origins.
 When WAF fails to get a response from any origin, WAF stops forwarding requests to that origin until it returns to normal.

 ## How does WAF share load when multiple origins are configured? {#section_dgb_j5k_q2b .section}